issp-center-dev/DCore/doc/impuritysolvers/scipy/scipy.rst

      Iterative solver: n_eigen=100 eigenvalues are computed.
      Time: 0m0.009s

 This shows the time taken for solving the eigenvalue problem for each particle number.
-The solver uses full diagonalization method for matrices smaller than ``dim_dull_diag`` (set to 100 in this example), while it switches to sparse solver specified by ``eigen_solver`` for larger matrices.
+The solver uses full diagonalization method for matrices smaller than ``dim_full_diag`` (set to 100 in this example), while it switches to sparse solver specified by ``eigen_solver`` for larger matrices.

 .. code-block:: text